HaukeBartsch/3b1b-vis/README.md

-# Visualization programmed in python using 3b1b
+# Visualization in python using 3b1b

 I am collecting some of my attempts of using the python library and manimgl.
 Scripts are included and the order is basically historic.
 From the simplest steps drawing a square to a physics simulation.